espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Starless Shadow.md

 **Lesson of Night's Terrors** Your patron taught you that the darkness can hide all manner of things best left unseen.
 You gain the [[Shroud of Night]] hex cantrip, and your familiar learns [[Fear]].

 **Familiar of Stalking Night** Your familiar is dark of fur or feather, and light seems to disappear into it.
-When you Cast or Sustain a hex, and your familiar is adjacent to an enemy to which it's [[Concealed]], [[Hidden]], or undetected, the enemy becomes [[Frightened|Frightened 1]].
+When you Cast or Sustain a hex, and your familiar is adjacent to an enemy to which it's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]], or undetected, the enemy becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].